 Earlier birds might consider the relatively new Philly Joe’s Jazz Club or for a hideaway The Dubliner; both on the edge of the old town and just around the corner from one another.

 The flights out to Estonia in the dead of winter were surprisingly full, telling me that there is a market for winter city breaks that I never knew existed until recently.
 That being the case, should you consider being in the parish next winter, think about adding the Simple Session to your itinerary.
 There is a lot going on for a time of year when not much else is.

 Simple Session 2020 dates are set for February 8-9.
 See you there!

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Tallinn, Estonia using the map below!